phylum-dev/cli/extensions/bundle/README.md

 ## How it works

-When invoking `phylum bundle`, subcommands that would modify the `package.json`, `npm-shrinkwrap.json`, or `package-lock.json` files will trigger a Phylum analysis.
+When invoking `phylum bundle`, subcommands that would modify the `Gemfile`, or `Gemfile.lock` files will trigger a Phylum analysis.

 - If the analysis is successful, the corresponding changes will be applied.
 - If the analysis is unsuccessful because some of the new dependencies don't meet the required project thresholds, the command will fail.
 - If the analysis is waiting for Phylum to process one or more of the submitted packages, the command will fail and the changes will _not_ be applied.
-- Commands that modify neither `package.json`, `npm-shrinkwrap.json`, nor
-  `package-lock.json` will be passed through to `npm` directly.
+- Commands that modify neither `Gemfile`, nor `Gemfile.lock` will be passed through to `bundle` directly.

 [Phylum CLI]: https://github.com/phylum-dev/cli
 [Phylum]: https://phylum.io